olgaemms/davidemms.github.io/_posts/2019-09-17-getting-the-most-from-your-orthofinder-analysis.md

 In the second case, it is good to ensure you have sufficient species sampling so as to get the best results.
 The same rule applies as for inferring a good phylogenetic tree: you should break up long branches with intermediate species.
 You want an absolute minimum of 4 species and somewhere between 6-10 is probably optimal.

-If you're interested in what happend on a particular branch of the species tree, then you should likewise ensure good species sampling&mdash;ideally at least two species below the branch, at least two species on the closest branch above and two or more species in the outgroup.
+If you're interested in what happened on a particular branch of the species tree, then you should likewise ensure good species sampling&mdash;ideally at least two species below the branch, at least two species on the closest branch above and two or more species in the outgroup.

 ### Transcriptomes & low quality genomes
 In general it is good to use the best annotated genomes available, but OrthoFinder is pretty robust to missing genes so this is not a big of a concern.
 One problem that can arise with transcriptomes is when you start with ~100,000 transcripts per species.
 This can be computationally expensive and will likely result in a very large number of files being generated, so be careful in such cases.